Leather Bags

 Studio Culture

-Madison Stitch blends rugged craftsmanship with modern design.
-Specializing in durable leather goods made from locally sourced Hermann Oak leather and brass hardware.
-As an intern I was trusted with meaningful work and was encouraged to contribute ideas.
-The firm culture is open, supportive, and deeply connected to the local creative scene.
+Madison Stitch blends rugged craftsmanship with modern design, specializing in durable leather goods made from locally sourced Hermann Oak leather and brass hardware.
+As an intern, I contributed ideas and worked on meaningful projects in an open and supportive studio connected to the local creative scene.

 My Story